dazuma/toys/toys/docs/guide.md

 The `--verbose` flag, provided automatically by Toys for most tools, shows an example of an alternate handler.
 Verbosity is represented by an integer value, defaulting to 0.
-The `--verbose` flag may appear any number of times, and *each* appearance increases the verbosity.
+The `--verbose` flag can appear any number of times, and *each* appearance increases the verbosity.
 Its implementation is internal to Toys, but looks something like this: